TD Ameritrade, rated No. 1 online stock broker in 2017, has its own registered investment management firm, TD Ameritrade Investment Management LLC.

 Once you have decided to sign up with TD Ameritrade’s Essential Portfolios, like all robo-advisors, you will take a risk-assessment questionnaire to assess your overall financial situation and risk tolerance.
 You will then be assigned a risk level and portfolio based on that information.

 When we completed our questionnaire, we were placed into an aggressive portfolio comprising five Exchange Traded Funds (ETFs) from iShares and Vanguard.
 It is clear TD Ameritrade is on par with its peers because both of these firms’ funds are considered industry standard in the robo arena, thanks to their long-term investment philosophy and low costs.

 In addition to holding iShares and Vanguard funds, 1% of our assets were invested in cash.
 Several of TD Ameritrade’s competitors use a larger percentage of cash, including Charles Schwab’s Intelligent Portfolios, which maintains a minimum of 6% in cash in each portfolio.
 The merit of holding large swaths of cash in an investment portfolio is the subject of debate among academics due to the potentially low returns over the long haul.

-Investors need a minimum of $5,000 to sign up with Essential Portfolios.
+Investors need a minimum investment of $5,000 to get started with Essential Portfolios.
 There are two factors to consider when calculating the full fee for having your money managed.
 First, you will pay an annual advisory fee of 0.30% to TD Ameritrade Essential Portfolios.
 Second, you will pay an expense ratio for each ETF holding, which is customary among all robo-advisors.